chef/chef-web-docs/includes_packages/includes_packages_install_script_examples.rst

 ..
 The contents of this file may be included in multiple topics (using the includes directive).
 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-The following examples show how to use the install script.
+The following examples show how to use the |omnitruck| install script.

 To install |chef client| version 12.0.2: